If you’ve ever thought, "I can see my scalp through my hair," you’re not alone.

 Why can i see my scalp through my hair male?

-A visible scalp can be attributed to hair type, color, and density, as well as hair loss or thinning due to various factors such as age, genetics, or health conditions.
+A visible scalp can be attributed to hair type, color, and density, as well as hair loss factors or thinning due to various factors such as age, genetics, or health conditions.

 Fine, light-colored hair may make the scalp more noticeable, while thicker, darker hair may hide it more effectively.
 To address scalp visibility, consider changes in hairstyle, color, or hair care practices.